volusion/volt-api-javascript-sdk/readme.md

 We recommend setting an environment variable in your project called `VOLT_API_KEY`.

 You probably already know how to do this using popular packages like [dotenv](https://www.npmjs.com/package/dotenv) or similar to manage environment variables.
-But if not, you can quickly set your environment variables locally by simply running the following command which sets the environment variable for the duration of your terminal session.
-So just run this before you run `npm start`.
+But if not, you can quickly set your environment variables locally by simply running the following command which sets the environment variable for the duration of your terminal session: `export VOLT_API_KEY="yourkeyhere"`
+So just run that before you run `npm start` or similar.
+You can check the value of your environment variable in that specific terminal session by doing `echo "$VOLT_API_KEY"`.

 ```js